How to find the best iPad deal for Cyber Monday 2019

-Cyber Monday is here, and it's brought massive savings across the entire range of Apple products, in particular on iPads.
-But choosing an iPad can be confusing because there are so many models available -- do you need an iPad Air, a Pro or a Mini?
+Cyber Monday is here, and with it an overwhelming number of ways to save—especially on Apple products, iPads in particular.
+But even though the deals are incredible, there are so many options available for iPad purchases.
+Do you need an iPad Air, a Pro or a Mini?
 Will a 2017 iPad suit you, or would a more recent model be better?
-Now is the perfect time to invest ahead of the holidays, so let us help you get your iPad ducks in a row and figure out how to best take advantage of the savings to be had.
+Now is the perfect time to invest, either for yourself in advance of the holidays or on a major gift for someone special, so let us help you get your iPad ducks in a row and figure out how to best take advantage of the savings to be had.

 In our iPad buying guide below, we've got a list of the best deals for each model that you can get right now.
 We'll update the list frequently, as prices tend to fluctuate, so bookmark this page and check back often.